Table of Contents

 Instead, the seller rating is a bit broader as it evaluates the client experience you provide.
 Every transaction will contribute to the AMZ seller rating, depending on several aspects.
 It’s one of the essential factors shown on the product page.

 The History of Amazon Seller Rating

-A few years ago, Amazon sellers first glimpsed Amazon's new measuring system.
-The focus was to get an idea of customers' satisfaction with Amazon sellers, ensuring that their customers were receiving the highest quality service possible.
-Amazon unveiled this feature with the hopes of enabling Amazon sellers to improve upon their customer service, resulting in higher sales and happier consumers.
-The seller rating was intended as a tool to help sellers develop and perfect their customer service skills.
+A few years ago, sellers first glimpsed Amazon’s new measuring system.
+The focus was to get an idea of customers’ satisfaction with sellers, ensuring that their customers received the highest quality service possible.
+Amazon unveiled this feature with the hopes of enabling sellers to improve upon their client service, resulting in higher sales and happier consumers.
+In addition, the seller rating was intended as a tool to help sellers develop and perfect their customer service skills.
 The rating ranged from 0 (for extremely poor) to 100 (for excellent customer service).

-Late in 2015, the online giant completely removed this feature from the Amazon seller dashboard.
-The site did not give any warning or clear explanations as to why they discontinued the rating system.
-The reason for the removal got a lot of people confused; up till this day, people are still wondering why the decision was made.
+In 2015, the online giant completely removed this feature from the Amazon seller dashboard.
+Unfortunately, the site gave no warning or clear explanations for why they discontinued the rating system.
+The reason for the removal confused many people; to this day, people are still wondering why the decision was made.

-It's still unclear how exactly Amazon ratings work.
-But we do have a basic understanding of how to rate a seller on Amazon.
-They use six main factors to grade an Amazon seller:
+It’s still unclear how exactly AMZ ratings work.
+But we have a basic understanding of how to rate a seller on AMZ.
+They use six main factors to grade a seller:

 - How promptly the Seller ships orders

 - What sort of feedback the seller receives (Amazon especially judges negative feedback).
 Any Amazon prime seller must take note of the role negative feedback plays in deciding position and sales.

 Amazon would look at these factors and average the scores to determine the final Amazon seller rating.
 They would average these scores by combining every order the account had processed over the past 365 days.
 Today, each AMZ order still carries a point value that follows this metric system.